NemanjaDomanovic/UberCloneApp/README.md

 # UberCloneApp
-Uber clone app for Serbia.
+Uber clone app for Serbia designed in Swift language in Xcode.